puppetlabs/puppet-specifications/language/expressions.md

 * Performs a concatenate/merge if the LHS is an Array or Hash
 * Adds LHS and RHS numerically otherwise
-  * LHS and RHS are converted from String to Numeric (see [the section on Numeric Conversions][1] in Conversions and Promotions)
-  * Operation fails if LHS or RHS are not numeric or conversion failed
+  * Operation fails if LHS or RHS are not numeric
 * Is not commutative for non numeric/string operands ( `[1,2,3] + 3` is not the same as `3 + [1,2,3]`,
   and `[1,2,3] + [4,5,6]` is not the same as `[4,5,6] + [1,2,3]` )

 #### Addition

 Addition of integer values produces an integer result.
 If one of the operands is a `Float` the result is also a `Float`.
-Integral values does not overflow.
+An implementation may raise an error if integral values overflow, but may never silently produce an incorrect value.

     1 + 1      # produces 2
     1.0 + 1.0  # produces 2.0